HughMcGrade/eusay/README.md

 Requirements
 ------------
 eusay runs on Django on Python 3.
 The database is PostgreSQL.
+It uses Redis to store its task queue.

 See requirements.txt for package requirements.

 Setup
 -----
-Navigate to the main eusay directory and run `python manage.py syncdb` to create the database.
+Run `python manage.py syncdb` to create the database.
+Optionally, load demo tags with `python manage.py loaddata tags`.
+Start a local development server with `python manage.py runserver`.

-Set up a local server with `python manage.py runserver`.
+Start the task queue with `celery -A eusay worker -B`.
+This will eventually run as a daemon, WIP.

 To Do: